 Mizoram is one of the seven states in the northeast.
 Mizoram shares its borders with other northeast states like Manipur, Tripura, and Assam as well as with neighbouring countries of Bangladesh and Myanmar.

-In FY25 (Until Feb), the total merchandise exports from the state stood at Rs.
-2 crore (US$ 0.22 million).
+In FY25, the total merchandise exports from the state stood at Rs.
+2 crore (US$ 0.23 million).

-Mizoram exports key items such as spices, fruits and vegetables.
+Mizoram exports key items such as spices, fruits and vegetables, and organic and inorganic chemicals.

 The state has a large forest area and contributes 14% to the country’s bamboo production.
 The climatic conditions in the state provide a breeding ground for commercial exploitation of all kinds of silkworms.